carledwards/wifi-kit-esp32/micropython/README.md

 ![](http://esp32.net/images/Heltec/WIFI-Kit-32/Heltec_WIFI-Kit-32_PhotoDisplay.jpg)

-##Prerequisites
+## Prerequisites

-1. Using Mac OS X
+1. Using MacOS
-2. Python 3 is installed and is the default in the path
+2. Python3 is installed and is the default in the path (Python3 supports virtual environments which is a convenient approach)

 ```shell
 % python --version
 Python 3.7.6
 ```

+3. Make sure you have the [drivers for SLAB_USBtoUART](https://rehmann.co/blog/wp-content/uploads/2016/12/Mac_OSX_VCP_Driver.zip) installed

 ## Setup